 The sixth grade class joined together to learn about tikkun olam, repairing Hashem’s world, and how performing acts of kindness that respond to others in need is a core Jewish value.
 The sixth graders planned and publicized a pre-Pesach shoe drive to benefit the Kids Kloset.

-On Thursday, March 22, over 200 people gathered to view SAR Academy’s “Names, Not Numbers©” documentary film.
-This was SAR’s tenth year participating in this meaningful Holocaust education and commemoration national program.
+On Thursday night, April 4, over 200 people gathered to view SAR Academy’s “Names, Not Numbers”© documentary film.
+This was the school’s eleventh year participating in this meaningful Holocaust education and commemoration national program.